sunworl/LangChain-OpenTutorial/docs/15-Agent/04-Agent-More-LLMs.md

 </pre>

-Define Tools

 ```python
 tools = [search_news]
 ```

-## Generate Prompts for Agents
+## Generating Prompts for Agents
-Prompt is a text that describes the task the model will perform.(Input the tool name and role)
+A prompt is text that describes the task the model will perform whose input is the tool name and its role.

-- `chat_history` : A variable that stores previous conversation history (can be omitted if multi-turn support is not required).
+- `chat_history`: A variable that stores previous conversation history (can be omitted if multi-turn support is not required).
-- `agent_scratchpad` : A variable for temporary storage used by the agent.
+- `agent_scratchpad`: A variable for temporary storage used by the agent.
-- `input` : The user's input.
+- `input`: The user's input.

 ```python
 from langchain_core.prompts import ChatPromptTemplate